CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 #.
 In the submodule ``geo`` develop a function that, given a list of
-   station objects, returns a container (``list``/``tuple``/``set``) with the names the rivers with a monitoring station.
+   station objects, returns a container (``list``/``tuple``/``set``) with the names of the rivers with a monitoring station.
 The function should have the signature::

      def rivers_with_station(stations):